SPECIAL EDUCATIONAL NEEDS

 These referrals may include: specialist assessments with educational psychologists, speech and language specialists and occupational therapists.
 In addition, we refer children with behavioural difficulties to our psychotherapists and psychologists.

 Our teachers have years of experience working with children and adults with a variety of special needs, at all educational levels.
 Our specialisms include the following areas:

 - Dyslexia – developing confidence in reading, writing and spelling.

-- Dyscalculia – providing specialist maths support and confidence boosting.
+- Dyscalculia – providing specialist maths support and boosting confidence.

-- Organisation – teaching how to revise, learn multiplication tables, spelling, prepare for exams, manage homework and write essays.
+- Organisation – teaching students how to revise, learn multiplication tables, spelling, prepare for exams, manage homework and write essays.

 - Memory – learning strategies for short-term memory retrieval and how to integrate them in day to day learning situations.

 - Self-Confidence – working with children to boost their confidence.

-- Social Skills – managing self and being with others, learning about self and how to interact and engage in role play.
+- Social Skills – learning about self-management and how to interact and engage in role play.

-- Autism, Asperger’s – building confidence, integrating school demands, liaison with school, supporting parents, referral to specialists.
+- Autism, Asperger’s – building confidence, integrating school demands, liaison with school, supporting parents and referral to specialists.

 Our commitment is to carefully match each student with a tutor, considering their specific support requirements, personality traits, and individual learning style.
 Take a look at a selection of JK’s exceptional tutors.